 Upload parallel documents.
 Parallel documents are pairs of documents where one (target) is the translation of the other (source).
 One document in the pair contains sentences in the source language and the other document contains sentences translated into the target language.
 It doesn't matter which language is marked as "source" and which language is marked as "target"—a parallel document can be used to train a translation system in either direction.

 Train your model.
 A model is the system that provides translation for a specific language pair.
 The outcome of a successful training is a model.
 When you train a model, three mutually exclusive document types are required: training, tuning, and testing.
-If only training data is provided when queuing a training, Custom Translator will automatically assemble tuning and testing data.
-It will use a random subset of sentences from your training documents, and exclude these sentences from the training data itself.
+If only training data is provided when queuing a training, Custom Translator automatically assembles tuning and testing data.
+It uses a random subset of sentences from your training documents, and excludes these sentences from the training data itself.
 A 10,000 parallel sentence is the minimum requirement to train a model.

 Publish (deploy) your trained model.
 Your custom model is made available for runtime translation requests.

 After your sign-in to Custom Translator, you'll be asked for permission to read your profile from the Microsoft identity platform to request your user access token and refresh token.
 Both tokens are needed for authentication and to ensure that you aren't signed out during your live session or while training your models.
 Select Yes.